davidbeleznay/DigitalForesterApp/README.md

 ## Current Status

-The application now has a basic routing structure with three main pages:
+The application now has:
-- Dashboard (Home) with links to both tools
+- A basic routing structure with three main pages
-- Road Risk Assessment form
+- Form state management for both tools
-- Culvert Sizing Tool form
+- Local storage for saving and retrieving form data

-Basic navigation between pages is working, but no form state management or data persistence yet.
+- Dashboard showing saved drafts

 ## Features Implemented